wickedgoodruby/rfp-2013/mike-nicholaides.securing-your-rails-app.md

 ### Additional Notes ###

+I have been a Rails consultant since 2006 and have performed Rails security audits for numerous financial institutions and other organizations with highly sensitive data.

 This talk has not been given elsewhere.

-I have been a Rails consultant since 2006 and have performed Rails security audits for numerous financial institutions and other organizations with highly sensitive data.
+This talk would work as a full-length talk or a lightning talk.

 ## Social ##